 Meeting the love of your life at a ball in a beautiful gown sounds more romantic than at a bar or on a dating app.

 Think about it.
 Meeting the love of your life at a ball in a beautiful gown sounds a lot more romantic than at a bar or on a dating app.
 But being fascinated by the romance of an era doesn’t mean we want to go back in time.
 Balogh continues, “It is a happy illusion, of course.
-Most of us would not want actually to live in Regency England or any other bygone era, but we are quite happy to enjoy it from the comfort of our twenty-first century homes.
+Most of us would not want actually to live in Regency England or any other bygone era, but we are quite happy to enjoy it from the comfort of our 21st-century homes.
 That is the magic of reading.”

-I’ve always been fascinated by the glamour of past eras and always get the “but you wouldn’t last a day without electricity” comment (apparently the glamour and romance of a Jane Austen novel with modern electricity are too much to ask for, so just let me have my historical romance books, shows, and movies, Karen), but consuming media that describes the romance of a bygone era is the perfect way to get the best of both worlds.
+I’ve always been fascinated by the glamour of past eras and always get the “but you wouldn’t last a day without electricity” comment (apparently, the glamour and romance of a Jane Austen novel with modern electricity are too much to ask for, so just let me have my historical romance books, shows, and movies, Karen), but consuming media that describes the romance of a bygone era is the perfect way to get the best of both worlds.

 It also helps that humans love fiction, making both fictional historical love stories and real ones so popular.
 Here are some of the most famous true love stories that have lasted through time.